ssbc/ssb-meta-feeds-spec/README.md

 subfeed with all the devices listed.
 The main feed would then be authorative of which devices constitute same-as.

-Another option would be to have each device main a list of other keys they consider same-as.
+Another option would be to have each device maintain a list of other keys they consider same-as.
 If they are all in agreement the feeds would be considered the same.